PoCInnovation/Pool2022/Software/day03/Typescript/README.md

 npm i zod
 ```

-To make it works, you'll need to add the following line in your `tsconfig.json`
+To make it work, you'll need to add the following line in your `tsconfig.json`

 ```json
 "strictNullChecks": true